thenick775/gbajs3/README.md

 - Golang api swagger UI can be found at https://localhost/api/documentation/

-- To run each service individually without docker, see the nested READMEs under `./docker/server/`
+- To run each service individually, with or without docker, see the nested READMEs under each top level service directory

 ## Contributing